devprashant9/90Days/README.md

 The **Video 5** was completely dedicate to `Two Pointers Approach` problem and also I got to learn a handful of new concepts.
 It also discussed about the different approach of proceeding the same problem.

 The **Video 6** also consisted good level question related to `Prefix Sum` and it gave me the idea to build logic for the question by doing *Hit and Trail With Multiple Inputs* and then *Finding a Common Pattern*.

+After completing **1D Array**, I started with the next video on AlgoPrep i.e. with `2D Arrays` and started of with basics.
+Basically in 2D Array problems you play along indices and once you get familiar how the indices changes in different iteration then you can solve handful of problems.

+After that I directly went to practise questions from College Wallah.
+I solved plenty of problems like *Sum of Matrix*, *Product of Matrix*, *Transpose of Matrix*, etc. It gave me a boost to my confidence and felt highly motivated.
+After that I practised some logical questions like *Rotate By 90 Degress* and *Pascals Triangle Using Jagged Array*.
+Next topic included the problems related to **Spiral Format**.
+And finally ended today's session with a massive problem of `Prefix Sum in 2D Array` and was quite happy.😁

 ---